 Deadline for housing deposit (MMDD): 05/01 Amount of housing deposit: \$200 Refundable if student does not enroll?
-X_Yes, in full Yes, in part No
+X Yes, in full, if before May 1 X Yes, in part, if after May 1 No

 C18.
 Deferred admission: Does your institution allow students to postpone enrollment after admission?